null

 What should I pack in my child's backpack for the first day of school?

 At minimum: a labeled lunchbox with food and a water bottle, a change of clothes, any required school supplies, a two-pocket folder for papers, and any medication or health items your child needs.
 For Pre-K students, add naptime supplies.
-Label everything before it goes in the bag — labeled items come home, unlabeled ones often don't.
+Label everything before it goes in the bag — school labels on every item are what bring those items home.
+Our Ultimate School Label Pack covers every surface in a single order.

 How do I label my child's school supplies?

 For clothing, use stick-on clothing labels (on care tags or tagless imprint areas) or iron-on labels for iron-safe fabrics.
 For hard items like lunchboxes, water bottles, and backpacks, use waterproof name labels.
-For pencils, we carry pencil-specific labels.
-For notebooks and folders, subject labels help with organization.
-Our school label packs bundle the most commonly needed types together in one order.
+For pencils, markers, and crayons, our extra small rectangle labels fit directly on the barrel.
+For notebooks and folders, a standard waterproof label on the cover does the job.
+Our school label packs bundle the most commonly needed types together in one order — you won't need to source labels separately for each surface.

 Can I split a label pack between two children?